anchemy/kreat/posts/dish.md

 ---
-title: This is also an article post
+title: /dish
-summary: A post showcasing all styling for article elements
+summary: Inspired by the Dish Podcast's segment where they ask guests their food likes and dislikes.
-date: 2018-11-22
+date: 2025-07-15
 tags:
-  - CSS
+  - Food
 ---

 ## An h2 header